GfellerLab/EPIC/README.md

 ## FAQ

+##### Which proportions returned by EPIC should I use?

+- EPIC is returning two proportion values: *mRNAProportions* and *cellFractions*, where the 2nd represents the true proportion of cells coming from the different cell types when considering differences in mRNA expression between cell types.
+So in principle, it is best to consider these *cellFractions*.

+  However, please note, that when the goal is to benchmark EPIC predictions, if the ‘bulk samples’ correspond in fact to in silico samples reconstructed for example from single-cell RNA-seq data, then it is usually better to compare the ‘true’ proportions against the *mRNAProportions* from EPIC.
+Indeed, when building such in silico samples, the fact that different cell types express different amount of mRNA is usually not taken into account.
+On the other side, if working with true bulk samples, then you should compare the true cell proportions (measured e.g., by FACS) against the *cellFractions*.

 ##### What do the “*other cells*” represent?

 - EPIC predicts the proportions of the various cell types for which we